 “How do I clean my rolling pin?” is a question we often get.
 Care is actually very simple, with a few straightforward guidelines.
 First, after using your pin, remove as much dough as you can by hand or blunt utensil.
 Avoid scraping the wood.
 Second, wash with warm, very mildly soapy water and dry immediately.
 Third, from time to time, you should condition the wood with beeswax or mineral oil.
 DO NOT soak your rolling pin in the sink or put it through the dishwasher, as these approaches will cause warping and crack the wood.
 That’s it!

-With the right balance of size, weight, and function, wooden rolling pins are built to last.
+With the right balance of size, weight, and function, premium wooden rolling pins are built to last.
 With straight-forward care and maintenance, a wooden rolling pin can last a generation, being passed along as a family or business heirloom.
-Pins made of alternative materials like steel or silicone can be too heavy and smash your dough, creating cracks and sticky pastry.
+It is true that marble pins can be chilled for successfully rolling specific types of pastry, whereas wood cannot.
+But pins made of alternative materials like steel or silicone can be too heavy and smash your dough, creating cracks and sticky pastry.
 A metal pin can lift whole swaths of dough onto the surface of the barrel.
 Also, metal pins tend to have a smoother, non-textured finish, making it harder to dust your pin with flour to prevent sticking.
-It is true, however, that marble pins can be chilled for successfully rolling specific types of pastry, whereas wood cannot.
+All considered, Maine-made pins are the way to go!